Client recipes

 Using OAuth 2.1 (alternative)

-If your organization uses OAuth, OpenCode supports the MCP Authorization spec with automatic OAuth discovery:
+If your organisation uses OAuth, OpenCode supports the MCP Authorization spec with automatic OAuth discovery:

 {